GST registration and e-invoicing in Singapore: InvoiceNow guide for businesses

 Businesses excluded from the GST InvoiceNow requirement

 Note not every GST-registered entity is subject to the new InvoiceNow requirement.
-You may be exempt if you are:
+You may be excluded if you are:

-- GST-registered under the Reverse Charge regime; or
+• GST-registered businesses that only account for GST under the Reverse Charge regime; or

 Steps to comply with the InvoiceNow e-invoicing requirement